cyprus09/SwitcheoLabsTest/readme.md

 2. **Problem 2: Fancy Form**
    - The Fancy Form problem's solution is implemented in this repository.
-   - [Provide a brief description of the Fancy Form problem and your solution here, if necessary.]

 3. **Problem 3: Messy React**
    - The Messy React problem's solution is implemented.
    - The details are covered in the issues.txt file
    - The .keep file has the new implemented solution
    - The originalPrompts.ts file is the code from the original prompt

-## Problem-Specific Details

-### Problem 1: Three Ways to Sum to N

-#### Solution

-- Three JavaScript functions (`sum_to_n_a`, `sum_to_n_b`, and `sum_to_n_c`) are provided in the code.
--    1. **Method - 1: Using a Loop**
-        - Time Complexity: O(n)
-        - Space Complexity: O(1)
-        - Implementation: This solution uses a loop to iterate from 1 to `n` and adds all the integers in the range.
-     2. **Method - 2: Using AP Formula for n Consecutive Integers**
-        - Time Complexity: O(1)
-        - Space Complexity: O(1)
-        - Implementation: This solution applies the arithmetic progression (AP) formula for the sum of n consecutive integers to calculate the sum.
-     3. **Method - 3: Recursive Approach**
-        - Time Complexity: O(n)
-        - Space Complexity: O(n)
-        - Implementation: This solution uses a recursive approach to calculate the sum by breaking it down into smaller subproblems.
-   - Each function is documented for clarity.

-### Problem 2: Fancy Form

-#### Solution

-The example sets up the basic structure of a currency swap form, including input fields for the input amount and output amount.
-It also includes a simple JavaScript logic for calculating the output amount based on predefined token prices and updating the output amount when the input amount changes.
-Will need help to put in more functionalities.

 ### Problem 3: Messy React